jhogan/core/STYLE.md

     # Add per to the pers collection
     pers += per

-However, if you are writting non-ORM classes, you can still create collection classes by inheriting from `entities` base classes.
+However, if you are writing non-ORM classes, you can still create collection classes by inheriting from `entities` base classes.

     import entities